 That’s if you can, of course.
 As Harvey tells me: “I can’t afford to.
 Pay in the arts is pretty appalling.”

-Besides the manoeuvring it will take to ensure regular pension payments, I’m terrified at the thought of how difficult my mortgage application will one day be.
+Getting a mortgage Besides the manoeuvring it will take to ensure regular pension payments, I’m terrified at the thought of how difficult my mortgage application will one day be.

 Adrian Anderson, director of property finance specialists Anderson Harris, agrees it can be tough: “Too many self-employed people just assume they cannot get a mortgage.”
 Certain providers are sympathetic to the self-employed — he names Metro Bank and Scottish Widows among a handful of others — but you are still at a certain disadvantage